Cray-HPE/docs-uan/docs/portal/developer-portal/upgrade/Notable_Changes.md

 * A technical preview of a standard SLES image for UAN/Application nodes is included.
 * Support SLES15SP4 COS based images

+## UAN 2.5.8

+* Support for air-gapped installation
+* Mitigation procedure for CVE-2023-0461